-The Series 2017A Bonds are being issued under an Amended and Restated Trust Agreement, dated as of March 1, 2016, as amended and supplemented (the "Trust Agreement"), between the Hampton Roads Sanitation District (the "District") and The Bank of New York Mellon Trust Company, N.A., as trustee (in such capacity, the "Trustee").
-The proceeds of the Series 2017A Bonds will be used, together with other available funds of the District, (i) to refund a portion of the District's outstanding Senior Bonds (as defined herein) and outstanding Bonds (as defined herein) issued under the Trust Agreement, and (ii) to pay certain costs of issuing the Series 2017A Bonds.
+The Series 2018A Bonds are being issued under an Amended and Restated Trust Agreement, dated as of March 1, 2016, as amended and supplemented (the "Trust Agreement"), between the Hampton Roads Sanitation District (the "District") and The Bank of New York Mellon Trust Company, N.A., as trustee (in such capacity, the "Trustee").
+The proceeds of the Series 2018A Bonds will be used, together with other available funds of the District, (i) to finance a portion of the cost of the District's Capital Improvement Program (as defined herein) and (ii) to pay certain costs of issuing the Series 2018A Bonds.

-The Series 2017A Bonds are issuable as registered bonds without coupons and will be initially registered only in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), serving as securities depository for the Series 2017A Bonds.
-The Series 2017A Bonds will be available to purchasers in denominations of \$5,000 and any whole multiple thereof only under the book-entry system maintained by DTC through brokers and dealers that are, or that act through, DTC Participants.
+The Series 2018A Bonds are issuable as registered bonds without coupons and will be initially registered only in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), serving as securities depository for the Series 2018A Bonds.
+The Series 2018A Bonds will be available to purchasers in denominations of \$5,000 and any whole multiple thereof only under the book-entry system maintained by DTC through brokers and dealers that are, or that act through, DTC Participants.

-Principal and interest will be paid by the Trustee, as bond registrar, to DTC or its nominee, which will remit the payments to the DTC Participants for subsequent disbursement.
-See "THE SERIES 2017A BONDS-Book-Entry Only System" herein.
-Interest on the Series 2017A Bonds is payable on each April 1 and October 1, commencing April 1, 2018.
+Principal and interest will be paid by the Trustee as bond registrar to DTC or its nominee, which will remit the payments to the DTC Participants for subsequent disbursement.
+See "THE SERIES 2018A BONDS-Book-Entry Only System" herein.
+Interest on the Series 2018A Bonds is payable on each April 1 and October 1, commencing October 1, 2018.

-The Series 2017A Bonds are subject to optional redemption prior to maturity as described herein.
+The Series 2018A Bonds are subject to optional and mandatory redemption prior to maturity as described herein.

-THE SERIES 2017A BONDS ARE SPECIAL OBLIGATIONS OF THE DISTRICT PAYABLE SOLELY FROM THE NET REVENUES AVAILABLE FOR DEBT SERVICE AND OTHER FUNDS PLEDGED TO SECURE THE SERIES 2017A BONDS UNDER THE TRUST AGREEMENT.
-THE SERIES 2017A BONDS SHALL NOT BE DEEMED TO CONSTITUTE A DEBT, OR A PLEDGE OF THE FAITH AND CREDIT, OF THE COMMONWEALTH OF VIRGINIA OR OF ANY COUNTY, CITY, TOWN OR POLITICAL SUBDIVISION THEREOF.
-THE ISSUANCE OF THE SERIES 2017A BONDS SHALL NOT DIRECTLY OR INDIRECTLY OR CONTINGENTLY OBLIGATE THE COMMONWEALTH OF VIRGINIA OR ANY COUNTY, CITY, TOWN OR POLITICAL SUBDIVISION THEREOF TO LEVY OR TO PLEDGE ANY FORM OF TAXATION WHATEVER THEREFOR.
+THE SERIES 2018A BONDS ARE SPECIAL OBLIGATIONS OF THE DISTRICT PAYABLE SOLELY FROM THE NET REVENUES AVAILABLE FOR DEBT SERVICE AND OTHER FUNDS PLEDGED TO SECURE THE SERIES 2018A BONDS UNDER THE TRUST AGREEMENT.
+THE SERIES 2018A BONDS SHALL NOT BE DEEMED TO CONSTITUTE A DEBT, OR A PLEDGE OF THE FAITH AND CREDIT, OF THE COMMONWEALTH OF VIRGINIA OR OF ANY COUNTY, CITY, TOWN OR POLITICAL SUBDIVISION THEREOF.
+THE ISSUANCE OF THE SERIES 2018A BONDS SHALL NOT DIRECTLY OR INDIRECTLY OR CONTINGENTLY OBLIGATE THE COMMONWEALTH OF VIRGINIA OR ANY COUNTY, CITY, TOWN OR POLITICAL SUBDIVISION THEREOF TO LEVY OR TO PLEDGE ANY FORM OF TAXATION WHATEVER THEREFOR.